pyeventsourcing/eventsourcing/docs/topics/process.rst

 ==================

 This section is about process applications.
-A process application is a projection that also work as an event sourced application.
-A system of process applications can be constructed by placing the process applications in a pipeline.
+A process application is a projection into an event sourced application.
+By linking applications together in a pipeline, a system of process applications can be constructed.

 Reliability is the most important concern in this section.
-A process is considered to be reliable if its product is entirely unaffected by a sudden termination of the process happening at any time, except in being delayed.
-The other important concerns are scalability and maintainability.
+A process is considered to be reliable if its product is entirely unaffected, except in being delayed, by sudden terminations of the process, happening at any time.

-The only trick is remembering consumption with recording determines production.
+The only trick is remembering that consumption with recording determines production.
-In particular, if the consumption and the recording are reliable, then the product of the process is bound to be reliable.
+In particular, if the consumption and the recording are reliable, then the product of the process (records) is bound to be reliable.
+That's the concept to keep in mind.

 This definition of the reliability of a process doesn't include availability.
 Infrastructure unreliability may cause processing delays.
 Disorderly environments shouldn't cause disorderly processing.

+(If we can reject the pervasive definition of distributed systems as a system of passing messages, then we do not need to be concerned with the number of times a message is delivered, and can avoid failing to find a solution to the false problem of guaranteeing once-only delivery.
+Since production is everything, we can instead be concerned with once-only production.)

+The other important concerns are scalability and maintainability.
+We want our future systems to be reliable, scalable, and maintainable.

 ..
 To limit this discussion even further, any programming errors in the policies or
 .. aggregates of a process that may inadvertently define pathological behaviour are